innoobijr/cse-550-finalproject-mtunzi/README.md

 ![Mtunzi System Architecture](frontend/architecture.png)

 ### **What are in here**

+#### Authentication process
 This repository includes `frontend` directory, which includes capport application and authentication setup.
 In the directory, you will find authenticator (i.e. the `authenticator` directory) and captive portal (i.e. the `capport` directory) codebase as well as the intructions to test the autentication process (i.e. `test.py` file).
+This process needs to run on the virtual environment.
+Please make sure to be in the `frontend` directory before installing the virtual environments.
+Please see more detials about how to set up inside the `frontend` directory.

+#### Mininet and RADIUS server setup
 The directory `mininet-setup` has the freeRADIUS server configuration files.
 The IP address of the client name *tester* under both `clients.conf` and `client.conf` needs to match with the local IP address of the local computer that runs the authenticator on.
 After the mentioned modification completets, all 3 files need to replace the files (under the same name) locate at
 ```
 ~/etc/mininet/freeradius